redcurry/LearningUnity/README.md

 * Animate the scale (i.e., size) of an object in Timeline:
   * Drag the object to the Timeline Editor, then choose Animation Track
+    * Or click on Add button, then Animation Track
+    * me: May need to select Create Animator based on a tutorial
   * Click on the record button
     * If unable to record animation, set Unity Layout to Default and back
+    * Start with first keyframe by moving the object a bit to create a keyframe
   * Set the playhead to 0:00 and set the object scale
   * Set the playhead where desired and set the new object scale
   * Stop recording
+  * Add more keyframes
+    * May need to expand property to edit it

 * For more flexibility in animation, including adding more keyframes, use the Animaton Window: